Language

 Small Project Assistance

-The USAID Unity Through Diversity Program supports the Government of Georgia, civil society, and the private sector to create a comprehensive national framework for addressing political, social, and societal resilience to malign influence.
-Through the activity, USAID engages Georgia’s ethnic and religious minorities in national and local policy development and strengthens mutually beneficial social, civic, and economic linkages between minority and majority populations.
-These activities strengthen Georgia’s civic national identity which celebrates the country’s long history of inclusion of diverse ethnic and religious affiliations.
+The USAID Unity Through Diversity Program supports the Government of Georgia, civil society, and the private sector to create a comprehensive national framework to address the political, social, and economic barriers to the integration of ethnic and religious minorities.
+The program supports Georgia's ethnic and religious minorities to become effective contributors to national and local policy and to strengthen social and economic linkages between minority and majority populations.
+The program also facilitates channels for minority inputs into government policymaking, such as implementation of the State Strategy for Civic Equality and Integration (SCEI) 2021-2030.